001kachi/recall-privacy-policy/README.md

 ## Data Storage

-All your data — scheduled SMS, call reminders, personal reminders, history and preferences — is stored locally on your device.
+All your data, scheduled SMS, call reminders, personal reminders, history and preferences is stored locally on your device.

 We do not operate any servers.
 We do not collect analytics.
 We do not use any third-party tracking or advertising SDKs.